 The online sector has had a huge affect on the high street bookmakers.
 It’s also revolutionised how these bookmakers work and whilst they are probably better off now then they have ever been, they have been forced to change the roots and heritage that some of them had decades of experience in.

-The high street used to be littered with betting shops packed with punters, but these days, they are usually the last few shops standing in dying towns and cities, targeting venerable people, something that the industry desperately wanted to get away from.
+The high street used to be littered with betting shops packed with punters, but these days, they are usually the last few shops standing in dying towns and cities.

 The mobile era is here and it’s here to stay.
 The ability to jump on your phone and place a bet within a matter of seconds is winning punters over.
 There is no need to travel to the nearest betting shop and even if you do, you will likely have limited betting markets to choose from at odds that are less favourable than online.